josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 At some point in this chaos (during his keynote at WCUS, or shortly after), Matt used his sway over every branch of power in the WordPress government to write a blog post called "[WP Engine is not WordPress](https://wordpress.org/news/2024/09/wp-engine/)," (which isn't something anybody seems to have been confused about, except of course Matt's mom).

 That post, crucially, went up on WordPress.org, which on its own seems questionable.
 WordPress.org is ostensibly the website for the nonprofit foundation; it's supposed to exist to _prevent_ any one for-profit company from having too much power over the WordPress ecosystem.
+It's supposed to be agnostic.

-But not only was that boundary ignored, but since the post was published as WordPress news, it was then _syndicated to each and every WordPress admin dashboard in the world_.
+Not only was that boundary ignored, but since the post was published as WordPress news, it was then _syndicated to each and every WordPress admin dashboard in the world_.

 Forget for a second whether you agree with Matt or not; we're getting into some of the worst of the conflicts of interest and abuses of power here.

 This type of maneuver, plainly, is anti-competitive.
 It's a flagrant exploitation of Matt's many roles and the wild control he has over many branches of WordPress, many with conflicting priorities.

 It's bullying, really; WP Engine doesn't have any tools to strike back like that.
 It can't.
-(Maybe it _wouldn't_, since to date, WP Engine appears to be the company that knows how its behavior is going to look when this all inevitably ends up in a courtroom.)
+(Maybe it _wouldn't_, since to date, WP Engine appears to be the company with grown-ups in the room, that knows to behave as though your actions will be examined in a courtroom one day.)

-I think Matt _thought_ WP Engine had no retaliation.
-I think he was _counting_ on this maneuver being yet another push towards their eventual acquiescence.

-But let's talk about the abuse of power here.

 <CalloutPlusQuote>

 This would be like Meta one day deciding it didn't like how a competitor was using React, and serving every single Facebook user a story on their home feed, brutally disparaging that competitor.
 It's _clearly_ a dramatic overreach.

 </CalloutPlusQuote>

+I think Matt _thought_ WP Engine had no retaliation.
+I think he was _counting_ on this maneuver being yet another push towards their eventual acquiescence.

 But Matt wasn't done.
 Matt went on abusing his power by updating the [WordPress trademark policy](https://wordpressfoundation.org/trademark-policy/) to _retroactively disincentivize the use of the term "WP" in titles of products and companies_. ([Here's the source on that change.](https://www.reddit.com/r/Wordpress/comments/1foknoq/the_wordpress_foundation_trademark_policy_was/))